Last update: 10 February, 2018 -- Scroll to the bottom to see the latest.

-To start out I had some wheels which were cast iron which I bought on eBay.
+To start out in earnest, I had some wheels which were cast iron which I bought on eBay also in 2014.
 The cast wheels are intentionally oversize so that they can be machined to the exact specifications for the scale.
 There were 16 operations in total to get the wheels to size and the proper profile shape.
 The following are some photos of a finished wheel.

 Yes, there is an intentional angle to the wheels, just under 3 degrees.

 The next items built were the axles.
 There is a cut on the ends of the axles to accept the wheels and bearings.
 The back to back distance is critical for the wheels if the train is going to stay on the track.
 It is set by the cut on the axle and is within .001" of the specification.
 The axles have the chain sprockets on them.
 The electric motor drives one axle which has a large and small sprocket.
 The small sprocket drives a chain which will go to the second axle in the truck or wheel set.
 So, both axles are driven by a single motor.
 There are two trucks, so I have four driven axles (8 wheels, 4 axles, 2 motors, 1 engineer...).